Important Facts

 For instance, if you are applying for the role of a content writer, you can describe your passion as reading or writing poetry or anything similar to your role.

-However, if you have a hobby that is not relevant to your work, then you must definitely talk about it.
-This is will be a plus point for you in terms of your dynamic and versatile personality.
+However, if you have a hobby that is not relevant to your work, then you must talk about it.
+This will be a plus point for you in terms of your dynamic and versatile personality.
 You might get brownie points if you can still connect irrelevant hobbies to your work in some way.

 This is not some question to test your existential perspective but rather a question for the employer to know if you are excited about the role that they have to offer at their company.
 The employer wants to know if your passions and motivations to succeed align with the success of the company or not.

-Explorer Some Trending HR Oriented Courses
+Explorer Some Trending HR-Oriented Courses |

-Online Executive MBA In Leadership
+Online Executive MBA In Leadership |

 You should be honest here but you must carefully think of something that does not contradict with the work ethic at the new company you are interviewing for.

-You should also discuss about the solutions you devised to deal with such situations.
-It is better to keep this answer sweet and short, for it is not really a good thing to dwell on things that annoy you.
+You should also discuss the solutions you devised to deal with such situations.
+It is better to keep this answer sweet and short, for it is not a good thing to dwell on things that annoy you.

 You need to answer this question in a very positive tone.
-The purpose behind this question for the interviewer is to look for the right candidate from the perspective of the company aas well as yours.
+The purpose behind this question for the interviewer is to look for the right candidate from the perspective of the company as well as yours.
 You can pick a few good points bout your former bosses that kept you motivated and helped you grow in your career.

 You can also speak about something that you would want in your new manager/boss which you could not find earlier.
 But be sure to frame this in a positive tone.

 Your answer needs to be optimistic so, firstly answer with a YES!
-You can elaborate by mentioning a few professional achievements from the past (it would be great of they’re relevant to this new job role).
+You can elaborate by mentioning a few professional achievements from the past (it would be great if they’re relevant to this new job role).

 You must also explain why you consider yourself successful while highlighting your achievements.
 You can end with the aspirations you have for the future and the goals that you have set.

 This is quite a common interview question as the recruiters would like to know the future goals and aspirations of the candidate to see if that aligns with the goals of the company as well or not.
-The recruiters want to see if you have any ambitions at all and if there are any then are they realistic or not.
-To answer this question, you should carefully think that where this position that you’re applying for will take you in the future, and then answer along those lines only.
+The recruiters want to see if you have any ambitions at all and if there are any then are they realistic or not?
+To answer this question, you should carefully think about where this position that you’re applying for will take you in the future, and then answer along those lines only.
 Try to be specific and as realistic as possible.

 Also, it is completely okay to say that you are not sure what the future has in store for you, but that you can see this particular position as an important part in helping you decide your near future.